cpsource/UFT/mdgithub/explore-1/README-no-repulsion.md

 ---

 ### **Conclusion**
-By replacing intrinsic repulsion with a system of **\( N \)** orbiting sub-points, we simplify the theory and achieve dynamic stability.
+By replacing intrinsic repulsion with a system of **$N$** orbiting sub-points, we simplify the theory and achieve dynamic stability.
 This chaotic motion:
 1. Eliminates the need for repulsion as a fundamental property.
 2. Explains emergent behaviors like short-range repulsion and long-range attraction.
 3. Provides a natural pathway to quantum effects and higher-dimensional structures.